WilliamMedranoGutshall/BigDawg.github.io/SprintOne.md

 I also got some good practice working with Python methods.
 When I look back on my original program, my code was hard to follow and had a lot of variables that weren’t necessary.
 One of my goals of this enhancement was to write an application that was easy to follow, easy to maintain and easy to expand.
 My previous Python projects were also lacking good use of methods to complete repeatable functions.
 For this application I used a separate method for each function, such as checking usernames, checking passwords, and staff menus that were dependent on their job title.
 I got practice sending and receiving information from these methods, including receiving more than one variable back from the method which I had never done before.
 I learned some new techniques for working with methods and got practice using good design methodology to create a better version of my previous work.

-Instructions for testing application:
+### **Instructions for testing application:**

-Click here to download [Python File](https://williammedranogutshall.github.io/BigDawg.github.io/ZooAuthentication.py) for sprint one.
+- Click here to download [Python File](https://williammedranogutshall.github.io/BigDawg.github.io/ZooAuthentication.py) for sprint one.

-This application may be imported into an Python compatable IDE or ran as a script.
+- This application may be imported into an Python compatable IDE or ran as a script.

-There are three sample user names and all three have an unhashed password of "abcd".
+- There are three sample user names that can be viewed below the author comments and all three have an unhashed password of "abcd".
 If additional users are to be added, passwords must be in the hexadecimal form of a MD5 hash to work with the application.